Institution code: H12

 Employability of agriculture graduates is excellent, and there are many diverse career opportunities in all sectors of the food chain.
 The applied nature of our courses, teaching methods and close links with industry give you the academic, technical and employment skills which are highly sought after by employers.

-As an agriculture graduate you may go on to manage farms either at home or elsewhere (e.g. Co-operative Farms, Velcourt, Sentry Farming, Beeswax Farming, Intercrop).
-Alternatively, you may opt for a career in the support industries (e.g. Frontier Agriculture, NFU) or advisory services (e.g. Defra, DARDNI, ADAS).
+As an agriculture graduate you may go on to manage farms either at home or elsewhere (e.g., Velcourt, Sentry Farming, Beeswax Farming, Intercrop).
+Alternatively, you may opt for a career in the support industries (e.g. Frontier Agriculture, NFU) or advisory services (e.g. Brown&Co, Defra, DARDNI, ADAS).
 Studying agriculture also develops the skills needed for other graduate careers such as accountancy, teaching, journalism and the civil service.